Sal-Adrian/Canto-Avis-S/README.md

 # Canto Avis

+### Deprecated:  Xeno-Canto is now using software to protect against agressive web scraping.
+Unfortunately, this also blocks this app's audio download requests, so this version is no longer functional.
+The [static version](https://sal-adrian.github.io/Canto-Avis/) is still functional if you'd like to give it a try.

 Canto Avis is a music player for bird sounds using [Xeno-Canto](https://xeno-canto.org/explore/api)'s API.
 I enjoy the recordings on Xeno-Canto, but there isn't an option to consecutively play the recording in the background, so I made this.

 ## Static Version: